 - A. Install accessories in accordance with manufacturer's instructions, NFPA 90A, and follow SMACNA HVAC Duct Construction Standards - Metal and Flexible.
 Refer to Section 23 31 00 for duct construction and pressure class. - B. Provide duct access doors for inspection and cleaning before and after filters, coils, fans, automatic dampers, at fire dampers, combination fire and smoke dampers, and elsewhere as indicated.
 Provide minimum 8 x 8 inch size for hand access, 18 x 18 inch size for shoulder access, and as indicated.
 Provide 4 x 4 inch for balancing dampers only.
-Review locations prior to fabrication. - C. Provide duct test holes where indicated and required for testing and balancing purposes. - D. At fans and motorized equipment associated with ducts, provide flexible duct connections immediately adjacent to the equipment.

-- E. Provide balancing dampers at points on supply, return, and exhaust systems where branches are taken from larger ducts as required for air balancing.
-Install minimum 2 duct widths from duct take-off. - F. Provide balancing dampers where indicated on drawings. - G. Provide balancing dampers at all round branch duct takeoffs serving air devices and in fresh air ducts to heat pumps, and where indicated on drawings. - H. Where dampers are installed above inaccessible ceilings, provide remote damper operator. - I. Provide balancing dampers on low pressure duct take-offs to diffusers, grilles, and registers, regardless of whether dampers are specified as part of the diffuser, grille, or register assembly.
+Review locations prior to fabrication. - C. Provide duct test holes where indicated and required for testing and balancing purposes. - D. Provide fire dampers and combination fire and smoke dampers at locations indicated, where ducts and outlets pass through fire rated components, and where required by Authorities Having Jurisdiction.
+Install with required perimeter mounting angles, sleeves, breakaway duct connections, corrosion resistant springs, bearings, bushings and hinges. - E. Install smoke dampers and combination smoke and fire dampers in accordance with NFPA 92. - F. At fans and motorized equipment associated with ducts, provide flexible duct connections immediately adjacent to the equipment. - G. Provide balancing dampers at points on supply, return, and exhaust systems where branches are taken from larger ducts as required for air balancing.
+Install minimum 2 duct widths from duct take-off. - H. Provide balancing dampers where indicated on drawings. - I. Where dampers are installed above inaccessible ceilings, provide remote damper operator. - J. Provide balancing dampers on low pressure duct take-offs to diffusers, grilles, and registers, regardless of whether dampers are specified as part of the diffuser, grille, or register assembly.
 Dampers may not be shown on drawings, but shall be provided regardless.
 Omit dampers only where noted on drawings.
 Dampers are to be located as close to main as possible while remaining accessible.